Portugal vs Malta Golden Visa: Which One is Right for You?

-Malta provides a Permanent Residence Programme (PRP), while Portugal has a Golden Visa that can lead to citizenship.
-Portugal is often chosen by those focused on citizenship because it offers a direct route, with minimal physical presence of seven days per year and a basic language requirement.
-Malta’s PRP grants immediate life-long residency, but the path to citizenship through naturalization takes longer with greater requirements.
+When comparing the Portugal vs Malta Golden Visa options, Malta offers a Permanent Residence Programme (PRP), while Portugal provides a Golden Visa that can lead to citizenship.
+Portugal is often preferred by investors focused on obtaining an EU passport because it gives a direct citizenship pathway with minimal physical presence requirements of around seven days per year and a basic language test.
+Malta’s MPRP, on the other hand, grants immediate, lifelong permanent residency, whereas the citizenship route, though it takes longer, comes with stricter residency requirements.

-Both options allow non-EU citizens to invest in either country’s economy in exchange for residency.
-However, the initial amount of capital required and lengthy bureaucratic processes could be a stumbling block for some.
+Both programs allow non-EU citizens to invest in the local economy in exchange for residency rights.
+However, the required capital investment and administrative processes are very different and can be a deciding factor for applicants.

 In this article, we’ll compare the two residency by investment programs, taking a closer look at investment requirements, application process, and more.